-Please complete and return to (named person or school office) who will acknowledge receipt and explain what action will be taken.

-Your name: ------ -------
+Your name:

 Pupil's name (if relevant):

 Your relationship to the pupil (if relevant):

 Address:

-Postcode:

-Daytime telephone number:
+Postcode: Daytime telephone number:

 Evening telephone number:

 Please give details of your complaint:

 What action, if any, have you already taken to try and resolve your complaint.
+(Who did

-(Who did you speak to and what was the response)?
+you speak to and what was the response)?

-y
+you speak to and what was the response).

 What actions do you feel might resolve the problem as this stage?

+what dottone do you loor might looolvo the problem do this otago.

 Are you attaching any paperwork?
 If so, please give details.

-Signatura

 Signature:

+olghataro.

+Date

 Date

 OFFICIAL USE

 Date acknowledgement sent:

 By who:

 Complaint referred to:

 Date: